University Support Staff Peer Review Committee Hearing Process

 In making a decision or recommendation in an appeal, the Panel may consider any information it feels will be helpful in arriving at its conclusion, including but not limited to investigating a work site, questioning individuals that the parties did not present as witnesses, and reviewing other rules and documentation.
 In the event the Panel questions individuals not presented by the parties as witnesses, the parties have the opportunity to be present and to question those persons called by the Panel.

-- Within fourteen (14) calendar days of scheduling the appeal for hearing, the Panel will make a decision and complete and sign a new performance evaluation for the employee.
-The Panel's evaluation will be transmitted to the Appointing Authority to become part of the employee's official personnel record.
+- Within 14 calendar days of scheduling the appeal for hearing, the Panel will make a decision and complete and sign a new performance review for the employee.
+The Panel's performance review will be transmitted to the AVPHR to become part of the employee's official personnel record.

-- Within ten (10) working days of scheduling the appeal for hearing, the Panel will hear the matter and prepare a report which will serve as its recommendation to the Appointing Authority.
+- Within 10 working days of scheduling the appeal for hearing, the Panel will hear the matter and prepare a report which will serve as its recommendation to the AVPHR.
 The report will contain the factual findings of the Panel and the reasons for the recommendation.
-The Appointing Authority will consider the Panel's recommendation and transmit a final decision to both parties within five (5) working days of receiving the Panel's recommendation.
+The AVPHR will consider the Panel's recommendation and transmit a final decision to both parties within five working days of receiving the Panel's recommendation.

 - CLAIMS OF UNFAIR TREATMENT

-- Within ten (10) working days of scheduling the appeal for hearing, the Panel will hear the appeal and prepare a report which will serve as a recommendation to the Appointing Authority.
+- Within 10 working days of scheduling the appeal for hearing, the Panel will hear the appeal and prepare a report which will serve as a recommendation to the AVPHR.
 The report will contain the factual findings of the Panel and the reasons for the recommendation.
-The Appointing Authority will consider the Panel's recommendation and notify both parties of the final decision within five (5) working days of receiving the Panel's recommendation.
+The AVPHR will consider the Panel's recommendation and notify both parties of the final decision within five working days of receiving the Panel's recommendation.

-The role of the Employee Relations staff in classified employee grievances is: 1) to assist the parties in resolving issues in dispute and, 2) when an appeal is made to the Peer Review Committee, to facilitate the appeal process to ensure that the entire hearing process runs smoothly and efficiently.
+The role of the Human Resources staff in USS employee grievances is: 1) to assist the parties in resolving issues in dispute and, 2) when an appeal is made to the Peer Review Committee, to facilitate the appeal process to ensure that the entire hearing process runs smoothly and efficiently.

-Employee Relations does not have decision-making authority in employment issues brought to the P.R.C., and therefore is able to offer mediation in helping the parties resolve the dispute prior to an appeal hearing.
+Human Resourcesother than the AVPHR, do not have decision-making authority in employment issues brought to the P.R.C., and therefore Human Resources is able to offer mediation in helping the parties resolve the dispute prior to an appeal hearing.

 Mediation is an informal and confidential process in which an impartial third-party sits down with the parties in conflict and helps them look for mutually acceptable solutions to the issues in dispute.
 The mediator does not make the decisions, but instead, works with the parties to identify their needs and interests and to develop creative options for resolving the conflict.

-Mediation will be available to the employee and department by Employee Relations at any time prior to the appeal hearing, and will be offered at the time an appeal is made.
+Mediation will be available to the employee and department by Human Resources at any time prior to the appeal hearing, and will be offered at the time an appeal is made.

-Questions regarding hearing procedures should be directed to the Employee Relations staff at 532-6277.
+Questions regarding hearing procedures should be directed to the Human Resources staff at 785-532-6277.